*alt_site_homepage_image* Co-funded by the European Union

 Who is eligible?

-- private legal entities: micro, small and medium-sized enterprises, or large enterprises, state-controlled companies, municipality-controlled companies, other private legal entities;
+• Private legal entities: micro, small, and medium-sized enterprises, large enterprises, state-owned companies, municipality-owned companies, and other private legal entities;

-- public legal entities: state and municipal enterprises, public institutions and public legal entities, meeting criteria for non-profit entities.
+• Public legal entities: state and municipal enterprises, public institutions, and other public legal entities that meet the criteria for non-profit organizations;

 How much?